angular/angular/aio/content/guide/ngmodules.md

 * Imports other modules with the components, directives, and pipes that components in the current module need.
 * Provides services that other application components can use.

-Every Angular app has at least one module, the root module.
+Every Angular application has at least one module, the root module.
 You [bootstrap](guide/bootstrapping) that module to launch the application.

-The root module is all you need in a simple application with a few components.
+The root module is all you need in an application with few components.
-As the app grows, you refactor the root module into [feature modules](guide/feature-modules) that represent collections of related functionality.
+As the application grows, you refactor the root module into [feature modules](guide/feature-modules) that represent collections of related functionality.
 You then import these modules into the root module.

 ## The basic NgModule

-The [Angular CLI](cli) generates the following basic `AppModule` when creating a new app.
+The [Angular CLI](cli) generates the following basic `AppModule` when creating a new application.

 <code-example path="ngmodules/src/app/app.module.1.ts" header="src/app/app.module.ts (default AppModule)">